carlosal1015/infomath/content/tmp/free_software_for_scientific_computing.md

 <p>&nbsp;</p>

 <!-- <<<BLAS>>> -->
-## <A NAME="BLAS"></A> BLAS
+## <a name="BLAS"></a> BLAS

 "*The BLAS (Basic Linear Algebra Subprograms) are high quality “building block” routines for performing basic vector and matrix operations.
 Level 1 BLAS do vector-vector operations, Level 2 BLAS do matrix-vector operations, and Level 3 BLAS do matrix-matrix operations.
-Because the BLAS are efficient, portable, and widely available, they&#039;re commonly used in the development of high quality linear algebra software, LINPACK and [LAPACK](#lapack) for example.*"
+Because the BLAS are efficient, portable, and widely available, they're commonly used in the development of high quality linear algebra software, LINPACK and [LAPACK](#lapack) for example.*"

 [Fiche PLUME](http://www.projet-plume.org/fiche/blas-basic-linear-algebra-subprograms)